+NA3: Reference point between the AAnF and NEF.

+Editor’s Note: The names for the AKMA service based NA1-3 reference points need to be confirmed.

+Ua*: Reference point between the UE and an AF.

-The reference point Ua* carries the application protocol, which is secured using the key material agreed between UE and AAnF as a result of successful AKMA procedures.
+NOTE: The reference point Ua* carries the application protocol, which is secured using the key material agreed between UE and AAnF as a result of successful AKMA procedures.